Schedule

 jazzahead!
 2023

 Annual trade fair, exhibition, and festival jazzahead! is one of the international jazz community's most important events.
 Hosted in Bremen, Germany, jazzahead! brings together musicians, bookers, agents, organizers, jazz experts, and music enthusiasts at the world’s largest jazz event.
 In 2023, jazzahead! paid special attention to Germany’s jazz scene and invited thirty jazz acts from all over the world to perform over the course of three days.
-Among the artists presenting themselves at jazzahead!
-2023 is the Norwegian trio Lav Sol.
-Their name means ‘Low Sun’, a great inspiration for their improvised music fueled by electronica, hip-hop, and rock.
+Among the groups presenting themselves at jazzahead!
+2023 are UASSYN.
+This Swiss ensemble that has become one of the most exciting trios in today’s European jazz.
+The forceful and primal energy of Tapiwa Svosve (alto saxophone), Silvan Jeger (double bass), and Vincent Glanzmann (drums) permeates the familiar sound of the jazz trio.

 WOMEX 2018